brookshelley/brookshelley/content/about.md

 type: media
 ---

-brook is a noted sapphist who lives in the forest with her cat snorri
+brook is a noted sapphist who lives in the forest with her cat snorri (testing)

 you can reach her [here](mailto:about@brookshelley.com) or view her weekly [newsletter](/tags/newsletter/) and [subscribe](https://buttondown.email/brookshelley)